 Funny Farm Rescue Animal Sanctuary

 Funny Farm Rescue Animal Sanctuary takes in and cares for abused, elderly and unwanted farm animals.
 Guests have the chance to interact with these animals and purchase feed for them.
 The sanctuary is open to visitors on Tuesday and Sunday, 8 am to 4 pm.
+If you can’t visit in person, you can watch the Funny Farm Live Show on Facebook each Sunday at 10 am.

 Johnson’s Corner Farm

 The Discovery Barnyard and Animal Farm at Johnson’s Corner Farm is a great place for the whole family to visit.
 Children have the chance to gain some hands-on farming experience at the pretend farm or feed some animals over at the real one.
-Day passes for children between ages 1 and 12 are $10 and $5 for visitors 13 and older.

 Lots of Love Farm